mamisaki/RTPSpy/README.md

-# RTPSpy: fMRI Real-Time Processing System in python
+# RTPSpy: fMRI Real-Time Processing System in Python

-**We are currently in the process of improving usability and updating the library to the latest version.
-Please stay tuned.
-(Dec.
-13, 2023)**

 RTPSpy is a python library for real-time fMRI (rtfMRI) data processing systems.
 The package includes;
 * A fast and comprehensive online fMRI processing pipeline comparable to offline processing.
 * Utilities for fast and accurate anatomical image processing to identify a target region onsite.
-* A simulation system of online fMRI processing to optimize a pipeline and target signal calculation.
 * Interface to an external application for feedback presentation.
-* A boilerplate graphical user interface (GUI) class integrating operations with RTPSpy.

 Please see the article.
 https://www.frontiersin.org/articles/10.3389/fnins.2022.834827/full